XBUZZKILL/Snapcode/README.md

 # Snapcode
-This is just a fun snap card  made by me using html and Css.
+This is just a fun snap QRcard  made by me using html and Css.